Utkgitdev-07/Text-Summarizer/README.md

 |------------------|----------------|
 | ![Before](screenshots/before.png) | ![After](screenshots/after.png) |

-Replace `screenshots/before.png` and `screenshots/after.png` with the actual paths of your images in the repository.

 ## Model Details
 The summarization model is a deep learning-based approach trained on a large dataset.
 The model file is stored in the `models/` directory as `text_summarizer_full.pth`.